Aranzaavila/python-project/README.md

 ## How to Run
 1. Open a terminal or command prompt.
 2. Navigate to the directory containing the script.
-3. Run the script using: python script_name.py
+3. Run the script using:
+´´´´bash
+python script_name.py
 5. Follow the on-screen instructions to select your preferred vacation type and view the results.

 ## Usage